 acidic and salty foods.
 This is totally safe and you shouldn’t worry about it, but if you’d

-prefer to restore tin to its bright shine, you can fill the pot with water and sodium
+prefer to restore tin to its bright shine, you can do a small galvanic process in your home

 Occasionally, the tin will be blackened because the cookware got overheated and burnt.
 This is